 Program faculty will review applications for each area of emphasis and will submit recommendations to the Program Director.
-The Director will invite the top applicants for a face-to-face interview in mid- to late-February.
+The Director will invite the top applicants for an interview in mid-to-late-February.
 Top applicants will receive an admissions offer in late February or early March.

 What should I include in my personal statement?

 Please refer to this document for more details: Personal Statement Guidelines

 How is the personal statement used to select students for the program?